 "Tarogato" as a Regional Instrument Zoltan Falvy Studia Musicologica Academiae Scientiarum Hungaricae, T. 38, Fasc.
 3/4 (1997), pp. 361-370

 In the decade of 1890-1900 the Hungarian musicologist Gyula Kaldy developed, in cooperation with the instrument maker V.J.
-Schunda in Budapest, a new taragot.
+Schunda in Budapest, a new tarogato.
 This instrument was shown to the world at the Paris World Expo of 1900.
-It was a single reed instrument with an Albert fingering that also was used for the clarinet.
+It was a single reed instrument with an Albert fingering that also was used for the hobo.
 The new instrument became soon popular, especially in Hungarian folk music.

 Wagner used the taragot for his "Tristan and Isolde", but it soon was found out that the instrument was too loud for a concert hall.

 Banat musician Lutsa Iovitsa discovered the instrument in his military

 service, during world war I, in Szegedin and Budapest.
 He imported the